Avalanche Survive Red Wings 4-3, OT

 Drury scored 2:17 into overtime Monday night as the Colorado Avalanche beat the Detroit Red Wings 4-3 to even the Western Conference finals.

 Peter Forsberg had a goal and three assists for the Avalanche, and Patrick Roy made 30 saves.

 It was the third career playoff overtime goal for Drury, who leads the Avalanche with four postseason game-winning goals against the Red Wings.
 Colorado improved to 21-1-1 this season when Drury scores.

 Steven Reinprecht got a rebound of Forsberg’s shot and set up Drury to tie the best-of-seven series 1-1.

 Game 3 is Wednesday night in Denver.

 Detroit won the series opener 5-3 on Saturday, but again Roy was able to shake that off.
-Roy is 10-0 with the Avalanche following a playoff loss in which he allows at least five goals.
+Roy is 9-0 with the Avalanche following a loss in which he allows at least five goals.

-Detroit had won nine of 10 playoff games and five straight in Joe Louis Arena.
+Detroit had won nine of its last 10 playoff games and five straight in Joe Louis Arena.
 Dominik Hasek made 22 saves.